CarlosChicata/data_world_portfolio/Projects/POC/AWS_API_of_serving_layer_from_data_lake/README.md

 ### Topic issues

-I needed to learn in my few free time some topics about AWS resource like Athena, Lambda, Glue, Cloudformation and API Gatewy; so i built based on simplicity and functional vision such that i got a POC in version 1 with minimum functionality to the main goal: __*delivery data on demand into my users.*__
+I needed to learn in my few free time some topics about AWS resources like Athena, Lambda, Glue, Cloudformation and API Gatewy; so i built based on simplicity and functional vision such that i got a POC in version 1 with minimum functionality to the main goal: __*delivery data on demand into my users.*__

 #### Scalability: :star2::star2::star2::star2::star2: